This post may contain affiliate links. Please read our disclosure policy.

 Why this recipe works in a bread machine

-Optimized dough texture: The dough is soft enough to be thoroughly mixed by a bread machine paddle, but not so wet that the loaf collapses as it cools.
+The dough is designed for the way a bread machine works.
+It’s soft enough for the paddle to mix thoroughly, but not so wet that the loaf rises high only to collapse as it cools.

 Recipe ingredients